 Report an Incident

 If you have been a victim of or witness to a Title IX, safety or security incident, you may report it online directly to Campus Safety.
 All employees are "responsible employees" required to report Title IX incidents as soon as they become aware of them.
-Only licensed professional counselors, clergy and the Advocates are exempt from this provision and may keep reports confidential.
+Only licensed professional counselors, campus minister, and trained student advocates are exempt from this provision and may keep reports confidential.

 Consent that is informed, freely and actively given, via mutually understandable words or actions which indicate a willingness to engage in an activity at the same time, in the same manner with another individual or individuals.
 It is the responsibility of the sexual initiator to make sure that he or she obtains unequivocal consent from his or her partner before engaging in any sexual activity.
 Consent to one form of sexual activity does not necessarily imply consent to other forms of sexual activity.
 Mutually understandable consent must be obtained by the initiator at every stage of sexual interaction.
 Consent which is obtained through the use of force, actual or implied, whether that force is exerted physically or through threats, intimidation or coercion, does not constitute unequivocal consent.
 If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature, or extent of the sexual situation, there is no consent; this includes impairment or incapacitation due to alcohol or drug consumption that this standard, or being asleep or unconscious.